This Sweet Potato Hash recipe is a staple in our household; it will be in yours, too.

 But right now, currently, in this moment, I am digesting all the things, and it has been so lovely friends.

-I have been making this Sweet Potato Hash recipe for a very long time now, probably 2+ years.
 At our house, we eat most of the dish in one sitting.
 I make it when friends come over, and it’s always completely gone.
-No one even has to know it’s Paleo.
+No one even has to know it’s a healthy breakfast!

-Sweet Potato Hash
+Sweet Potato Hash Recipe {Paleo}

 Click HERE to save this recipe for later.

-Sweet Potato Hash Recipe
+Sweet Potato Hash Recipe {Paleo}

-- 5 small sweet potatoes, de-skinned and shredded
+- 5 small sweet potatoes de-skinned and shredded

-- ¼ cup Nutiva Organic Buttery Coconut Oil, melted
+- 1/4 cup Nutiva Organic Buttery Coconut Oil melted

-- 1.5 cups mushrooms, sliced
+- 1.5 cups mushrooms sliced

-- ½ cup full-fat coconut milk
+- 1/2 cup coconut milk full-fat

-- 1 tsp. sea salt
+- 1 tsp salt

-- ½ tsp. black pepper
+- 1/2 tsp black pepper

-- herbs, as desired (I used parsley and marjoram)
+- herbs as desired (parsley, marjoram)

 - Preheat oven to 350 degrees.